rttrorg/rttr/doc/md_pages/binding_enums.md

 }
 ~~~~
 In order to add the individual enumerators you have to use the `()` operator of the returned @ref rttr::registration::bind "bind" object.
-Then you call for every enumerator you want to add, the function @ref rttr::value(variant, variant) "value()".
+Then you call for every enumerator you want to add, the function @ref rttr::value() "value()".

 It has following synopsis:
 ~~~~{.cpp}